 Board Member and Theatre Director, Loveday Ingram, said: “Once complete, this bespoke performance space promises to be not only a fabulous venue for local performers but also a destination of choice for professional touring companies.
 These are exciting times for our local communities in North Shropshire and North Wales.”

-For further information about the Holroyd Community Theatre, near Oswestry, please contact Katy Tanner, Development Director at email@example.com.
+For further information about the Holroyd Community Theatre, near Oswestry, please contact us on email@example.com.

 Company Registration Number: 12084276